appcket/appcket-docs/docs/troubleshooting.md

 Make sure all the items in the keycloak config are correct for each environment (realm-public-key, etc).
 To get the api client public key, go to the Appcket Realm settings, click on Keys tab, and then click the Public Keys button in the RS256 row.
 A dialog will pop up that you can copy from.

-Make sure the auth-server-url in Keycloak config matches the accounts server url (.localhost instead of .com) by setting the appropriate NODE_ENV variable: NODE_ENV=development or NODE_ENV=production, etc. otherwise you will get Access Denied, (wrong iss) error in grant-manager.js.
+Make sure the auth-server-url in Keycloak config matches the accounts server url (.test instead of .com) by setting the appropriate NODE_ENV variable: NODE_ENV=development or NODE_ENV=production, etc. otherwise you will get Access Denied, (wrong iss) error in grant-manager.js.

 Put a breakpoint in validateToken() method of api/node_modules/keycloak-connect/middleware/auth-utils/grant-manager.js to step through the possible reasons why the token could be bad.